-Last night I was re-watching his set from Glastonbury 2014 (there’s still three days left to catch it on BBC iPlayer) and kept thinking that he’s ace in so many ways.
+Last night I was re-watching his set from Glastonbury 2014 and kept thinking that he’s ace in so many ways.
 So I made a list.

 - He was in Led Zeppelin, one of the greatest bands of all time, but he doesn’t go on about it.
 I also saw the documentary Robert Plant: By Myself earlier this year, where talks about their massive success and how great that time was, but he’s kinda modest and matter of fact, and it’s clear that he’s had this whole other life since then.

 - He never rests on his laurels.
 He’s always evolving, dabbling with new sounds and genres, and collaborating with new people.

 - He doesn’t strut around like it’s still 1970 with the bare chest and unfathomably snug jeans.
 He is where he is, and looks totally cool with that.
 As you would be if you were Robert Plant.

 - That Glastonbury show is full of classic Zeppelin tunes because he knows that’s what the people want.
 He’s not one of those folks that get uptight about playing the old hits…

 - … but he makes them new.
 He and his incredible band cooked up cool versions that mix “African Trance, Psychedelia, and 21st century warped dance beats”.
 It wasn’t at all cringe-worthy and at no point do you think WHERE’S JIMMY?